NicoleLiQi/GSoC2022/README.md

 # GSoC2022

 ## Project Overview
 This project intends to improve the `RealSet` algorithm and implement `PiecewisePolynomial` for general purposes for SageMath.
-Considering the computational complexity, the efficient piece searching algorithm should also be designed, especially for the case of a large number of pieces being provided.
+Considering the computational complexity, an efficient piece searching algorithm should also be designed, especially for the case of a large number of pieces being provided.

-At the end of the project, we implement the piecewise function in real set .
+At the end of the project, we implemented the piecewise function in real set .
 It is still in progress to adjust to the SageMath Module Element structure.
 SageMath now can calctute and plot function as following:

 ```
 sage: R.<t> = QQ[]